vaquarkhan/microservices-recipes-a-free-gitbook/chapters/10-asynchronous-messaging-patterns.md

 Asynchronous messaging is not merely a fire-and-forget mechanism; it is a commitment to managing state across time and space.
 The transition from monolith to microservices requires more than just breaking apart code; it requires constructing a resilient nervous system capable of withstanding the chaos of the network.

-The patterns detailed in this chapter‚Äî**Backpressure** (the valve), **Poison Message Handling** (the filter), and **Idempotency** (the memory)‚Äîare the non-negotiable requirements for a mature architecture.
+The patterns detailed in this chapteró**Backpressure** (the valve), **Poison Message Handling** (the filter), and **Idempotency** (the memory)óare the non-negotiable requirements for a mature architecture.
 They are the mechanisms that prevent Kinetic Friction from escalating into Entropic Collapse.

-The **Claim Check Pattern** serves as the ultimate example of the Adaptive Granularity Strategy in action: we deliberately accept the "Network Tax" of S3 latency to buy the "Kinetic" capability of processing effectively infinite payload sizes without clogging the system's arteries.
+The **Claim Check Pattern** serves as the ultimate example of Adaptive Granularity Governance: The Khan Microservice Pattern in action: we deliberately accept the "Network Tax" of S3 latency to buy the "Kinetic" capability of processing effectively infinite payload sizes without clogging the system's arteries.

 As we move into Part IV (Resilience Engineering), remember: a distributed system that cannot handle its own flow is indistinguishable from a denial-of-service attack.
 Design your nervous system to tolerate the chaos, not just transmit it.